lightme-fan/birthday-app/readme.md

 ## What I still need to improve is:
 * to search a person by lastName or firstName or month of birthday.
 I still want a short explanation because I don't fully understand it.

-*I spent a lot of time to refactor my code because after I have refactored it I have many bugs.*
+*I spent a lot of time to refactor my code because after I have refactored it I have many bugs which I have to figure out.*

 Thanks for this challenge.
 I found this difficult but it is fan.